Valentin Porte

 Valentin Porte (born 7 September 1990) is a French handball player for Montpellier Handball.

 He won the European title in 2014, the world title in 2015 and 2017, and an Olympic gold medal in 2020.
 He also won EHF Champions League in 2018 with Montpellier.

 He normally plays as a right wing, but can also play as a right back.

 Career

 Porte senior debut came in the French top flight, Starligue, in 2008 for Fenix Toulouse Handball.

 In the summer of 2016 he joined league rivals Montpellier Handball.

-Here, he won the EHF Champions League in 2018.
+Here, he won the EHF Champions League in 2018 and the Coupe de France in 2025.

 National team

 He debuted for the French national team in 2013, and his first major international tournament was the World Championship the same year.
 In 2015, he won the World Championship in Qatar.

 At the 2016 Olympics, he won a silver medal with the french team, and was in the tournament all-star team.